wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

 ##### 28 Proceedings in respect of offences against any provision of sections 21 to 24

-*   (1) An information in respect of an offence against any provision of [sections 21 to 24][24] may be laid only---
+*   (1) A charging document in respect of an offence against any provision of [sections 21 to 24][24] may be filed only---

     *   (a) by the President of the New Zealand Law Society; or

-    *   (b) by a person authorised by the Council of the New Zealand Law Society to lay that information.
+    *   (b) by a person authorised by the Council of the New Zealand Law Society to file that charging document.

     (2) In any proceedings for an offence against any provision of [sections 21 to 24][24], a certificate purporting to be signed by the executive director of the New Zealand Law Society or a person authorised by the Council of the New Zealand Law Society to sign that certificate and stating that at any time or during any period specified in the certificate any person was not, and was not deemed to be, the holder of a current practising certificate as a barrister, or as a barrister and solicitor, as the case may require,---